turingschool/front-end-curriculum/projects/module-3/rancid-tomatillos-v3.md

 ### Iteration 3 - Network Requests & Async JS

-For the third iteration, we'll refactor our application to use actual data from the database (information is below) instead of our mocked `movieData` file.
+For the third iteration, we'll refactor our application to:
+- use actual data from the database (information is below) instead of our mocked `movieData` file.

-We'll also add some type checking with [PropTypes](https://frontend.turing.edu/lessons/module-3/proptypes.html)
+- add type checking with [PropTypes](https://frontend.turing.edu/lessons/module-3/proptypes.html)

 Also, please complete the First Weekend Deliverables (found below)